-The proposal harms neither the listed building or its setting.
-It is therefore acceptable with regard to Sections 59 of the Planning (Listed Buildings and Conservation Areas)(Scotland) Act 1997.
+The proposal harms neither the listed building, its setting or the conservation area.
+It is therefore acceptable with regard to Sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas)(Scotland) Act 1997.

 b) The proposals harm the character or appearance of the conservation area?